Chagai-I: Development teams

 The three main development teams were the Pakistan Atomic Energy Commission (PAEC) (including Ishfaq Ahmad, who was Chairman of the PAEC; Samar Mubarakmand; Irfan Burney, Anwar Ali; Hafeez Qureshi and Masud Ahmad), the Kahuta Research Laboratories (KRL) (including Abdul Qadeer Khan, who was Director General of KRL; and Tasneem M. Shah), and the Pakistan Army Corps of Engineers (PACE) (including Lieutenant-General Zulfikar Ali Khan).

 Commemoration

 Signed into law by Prime Minister Nawaz Sharif, 28 May is officially declared as Youm-e-Takbir (lit.
 Day of Greatness), as well as National Science Day, to commemorate the date of the first five tests and honour the scientific efforts to develop the program.
 Awards, such as Chagai-Medal, are given to various individuals and industries in the field of science.
 The Pakistani government established the Chagai-I Medal, first awarded in 1998 to the scientists who witnessed the tests.
 The granite mountains are visibly shown in the gold medallion and equal ribbon stripes of yellow, red and white.

-Abdus Salam (1926–1996) was awarded the Nobel Prize in Physics in 1979 for the discovery of electroweak interaction.
-In 1998, the Government of Pakistan issued a commemorative stamp in his honour.
-In 1999, the government established a museum at the National Center for Physics, where Salam's contribution to scientific programs and efforts were recorded and televised.